Fabricator, Kaiwhakatakoto tauira hanganga

 - experience in similar work

-- to do an apprenticeship and get a New Zealand Certificate in Engineering Fabrication (Level 4)
+- a New Zealand Certificate in Engineering Fabrication (Level 4)

 - a New Zealand Certificate in Plastics Engineering (Level 4)